Stop the Shocks – Insulating Transformers and Power Lines

 The Stop the Shocks Program is run by a committee of dedicated volunteers trying to tackle this huge problem.
 Purchasing and installing wildlife protection equipment is done entirely through donations and with the help of Refuge for Wildlife and the Stop the Shocks Program.
 Join our Committee and volunteer with us!
 We need help with fundraising, education, monitoring, purchasing and organizing installation of wildlife protection equipment.

-You can make a US tax deductible donation via PayPal through “Friends of Nosara” or you can also make a Costa Rican tax deductible donation through our non-profit foundation via a bank transfer by selecting “Offline Donation” to receive our Costa Rican bank details.
+You can make a US tax deductible donation via PayPal through “Amigos of Costa Rica” or you can also make a Costa Rican tax deductible donation through our non-profit foundation via a bank transfer by selecting “Offline Donation” to receive our Costa Rican bank details.
 Our Stop the Shocks program focuses on insulating power lines and transformers as well as educating the community which includes local schools.
 The average cost to insulate a household transformer ranges from $250-$550 USD with the average high voltage commercial transformer costing $950-$1500USD to insulate.
 Your tax deductible donation will be used towards insulating one of the many uninsulated transformers in Nosara or one you may designate.
-You can also donate towards care for one of our injured and orphaned monkeys.
-Find out more on our Adopt A Monkey page.